 The assignment is based around one element: Report (maximum 3000 words, supplemented with a range of illustrative graphics, images, diagrams etc.) addressing guiding principles for the delivery of a sustainable brownfield development.

-For individuals attending without undertaking the assessment, this course counts as formal CPD required by the Royal Institution of Chartered Surveyors.
+For individuals attending without undertaking the assessment, these modules count as formal CPD required by the Royal Institution of Chartered Surveyors.

-If you undertake the module accreditation and decide to continue with your studies, this module can be used towards our following awards:
+If you undertake the module assessments and decide to continue with your studies, these modules can be used towards our following awards:

-· MSc Real Estate Finance and Investment (distance learning programme) is accredited by the Royal Institution of Chartered Surveyors and the Investment Property Forum.
+- MSc Real Estate Finance and Investment DL is accredited by the Royal Institution of Chartered Surveyors and the Investment Property Forum.

-· MSc/PgCert/PgDip Real Estate Management (distance learning programme) is accredited by the Royal Institution of Chartered Surveyors.
+- MSc Real Estate Management DL is accredited by the Royal Institution of Chartered Surveyors.

 UWE Bristol has invested significantly in online resources to support your distance learning study.
 We use the 'Blackboard Collaborate' online platform to deliver an integrated learning experience to you and you also have access to a vast number of professional and academic journals and databases online through the UWE Bristol library.